kiana1317/particle_filter_project/README.md

 ### Initialize Particle Cloud
 How you will initialize your particle cloud (initialize_particle_cloud()):
 </br>
 Given a map of the room, we will randomly pick particles inside the house, while verifying that it’s a place where the robot could be using the free threshold of 0.196.
-If the particle is in a valid location, we will randomly pick the orientation between 0 and 360 degrees, else we will try again until we create n particles at valid locations.
+If the particle is in a valid location, we will randomly pick an orientation between 0 and 360 degrees, else we will try again until we create *n* valid particles.
 </br></br>
-To test this function, we will first make sure that we can determine a point on the map at random, and check that the point is a valid placement.
-We will then test that we can generate a few such points.
-We can inspect these in Gazebo using rviz.
+To test this function, we will first ensure that we can determine a point on the map at random, and then check that the point is a valid placement.
+We will then test that we can generate a few such points, which can be inspected in Gazebo using rviz.

 ### Particle Positions Update
 How you will update the position of the particles will be updated based on the movements of the robot (update_particles_with_motion_model()):
 </br>
-We will monitor the odometry messages and apply the twist messages, which have the velocities, to each particle over the time since the last update.
-We can also include small random perturbations to each particle position to allow them to drift.
+We will monitor the odometry messages and apply the twist messages to each particle over the time since the last update.
+Moreover, we will include small random perturbations to each particle position to allow them to drift.
 </br></br>
-We will verify that we can observe the twist messages from the odometry and print these to the log.
-We will then verify that we can apply the motion from a twist message to a single particle and observe the change in both logs and on Gazebo.
-Then we will observe that we can apply the motion to all of the particles as the simulation progresses.
+We will verify that we can observe the twist messages from the odometry topic and print these to the log.
+We will then verify that we can apply the motion from a twist message to a single particle and observe the change in both logs and on Gazebo, and later observe this phenomenon in all of the particles as the simulation progresses.

 ### Importance Weights
 How you will compute the importance weights of each particle after receiving the robot's laser scan data (update_particle_weights_with_measurement_model()):